Roger Crawford (activist)

-Roger 'The Court Jester' Crawford is a British author and fathers rights activist.
-Born in the Autumn of 1948, he was adopted as a baby and given up by his birth parents who were not married and extremely poor.
+Roger 'The Court Jester' Crawford is a British author and fathers' rights activist.
+Born in the autumn of 1948, he was adopted as a baby and given up by his birth parents who were not married and extremely poor.

 After many years fighting to see his daughter though the Family Court System Roger became a fathers' rights activist with New Fathers 4 Justice.

 In 2014 he wrote his first book Rebel Without A Clue published in 2015.
-The book details his life, his experiences in Oxford Family Court which led him into protesting on various roofs with New Fathers 4 Justice and his election campaign for the Equal Parenting Alliance Party.
+The book details his life, his experiences in Oxford Family Court which led him into protesting on various roofs with New Fathers 4 Justice and his election campaign for the Equal Parenting Alliance.